samanthaming/Flexbox30/README.md

 ## 🌟 Contribution

-Yes!
+~~Yes!
 Anyone is welcome to contribute to the quality of this content.
 Please feel free to submit a PR request for typo fixes, spelling corrections, explanation improvements, etc. If you want to help translate the tutorial, that's even cooler!
-I'm hoping to at least create a Chinese version soon 👩🏻‍🏫
+I'm hoping to at least create a Chinese version soon 👩🏻‍🏫~~

+(Note: all updates will now appear in the new repo: https://github.com/samanthaming/samanthaming.com)

 **[⬆ back to top](#table-of-contents)**